SimonRice/bitrise-step-sentry-upload/README.md

-# Sentry dSYM Upload
+# Sentry Upload

-Automatically upload your iOS dSYM information directly to Sentry
+Automatically upload your iOS or Android symbol information directly to Sentry

 ## How to use this Step